NikazaInc/location-services-sdk-android/doc/SDK.md

 ##### Advanced framework configuration

 Take these optional steps to add or modify the Nikaza Location Services Framework settings.
-These variables needs to be set before calling NBeaconScanner.getInstance().startScanning();.
+These variables needs to be set before calling NBeaconScanner.getInstance().startScanning().

 * If `NikazaConstants.API_INVOCATION_RSSI_DIFFERENCE` is set to 30 then Nikaza API calls are triggered only if the RSSI changes by at least 30dBm once a beacon is found.
 Default 20.
 * `NikazaConstants.LOST_TIMEOUT` defines the amount of time in milliseconds to wait (after a beacon is lost) before trigerring an exit event to Nikaza backend.
 Default 10000.